BaumSebastian/DaRUS-Dataset-Interaction/README.md

 darus-download --url "https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/DARUS-4801" --path "./downloads"
 ```

+**Note:** Every file has a value _directory_ in its metadata (see [Add a File to Dataset](https://guides.dataverse.org/en/6.5/api/native-api.html#id90)).
+The programm will create and store the downloaded file in the specific _directory_ according to `path/directory`.

 ### Download Specific Files Only
 Download only selected files instead of the entire dataset:
 ```bash
 darus-download --url "https://darus.uni-stuttgart.de/dataset.xhtml?persistentId=doi:10.18419/DARUS-4801" --files metadata.tab
 ```

+**Note:** DaRUS converts tabular data like .csv files into .tab format when uploaded.
+This package downloads the original file format (like .csv) when available.
+As metadata.tab is the displayed file by darus, this file still needs to be added as `--files` and not metadata.csv.

 ### Private Datasets with API Token
 Access restricted datasets using your DaRUS API token: